avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 of base-pairs in length.
 A very common type of gene is a protein-coding gene, which is a stretch of DNA which encodes (specifies the production of) particular proteins.
 For example, *ctxA* and *ctxB* are two *V. cholerae* genes that encode the CtxA and CtxB proteins, the two proteins that form cholera toxin.
-In total the two *V. cholerae* chromosomes contain almost 4000 genes in a typical isolate from the 7PET lineage (`Heidelberg et al 2000`_).
+In total the two *V. cholerae* chromosomes contain almost 4000 protein-coding genes in a typical isolate from the 7PET lineage (`Heidelberg et al 2000`_).

 The *ctxA* and *ctxB* genes are usually found close together in the *V. cholerae* genome, in a region known as the **CTX region**.